The 15th Finance Commission and Changes in the Devolution Formula: Which States Stand to Lose?

 Factors such as the changes to the devolution formula, the higher proportion of conditional grants, the higher share of cesses and surcharges, and the conservative limit set on state borrowings have potentially deepened the constraints on state finances which could strain fiscal relations between the Union government and the states.

-The next blog will take a detailed look at the 15th Finance Commission’s recommendations for grants-in-aid (specifically Centrally Sponsored Schemes) provided by the Union government and its implications for states.
+The next blog will take a detailed look at the 15th Finance Commission’s recommendations for grants-in-aid (specifically Centrally Sponsored Schemes) provided by the Union government.

 Meghna is a Research Associate at Accountability Initiative.
 Vastav is a former Research Associate at Accountability Initiative.